kovidgoyal/calibre/manual/snippets.rst

 that you have to type in the editor before pressing |ct| in order to expand the snippet.

 Then specify the snippet template.
-You should start with one of the example above and modify it to suit your needs.
+You should start with one of the examples above and modify it to suit your needs.
 Finally, specify which file types you want the snippet to be active for.
 This way you can have multiple snippets with the same trigger text that work differently in different file types.